InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 **Note:** The order in transient store is executed on endblocker or if not, put on long-live store.

-## Batch creation of spot limit orders
+## Batch Creation of Spot Limit Orders

 Batch creation of spot limit orders is carried out by `MsgBatchCreateSpotLimitOrders` which consists of `Sender` and `Orders`.